tigert/commissaire/doc/services_devel.rst

 ``CommissaireService`` uses the ``on_{{ method }}`` convention for exposing methods to remote callers.
-If you wanted to expose a method as ``ping`` you would define a method on your service called ``on_ping``. ``on_{{ method }}``'s expect to take 1 or more arguments where the 1 required argument is ``message`` which is the message itself in the case the method needs extra information.
+If you wanted to expose a method as ``ping`` you would define a method on your service called ``on_ping``. ``on_{{ method }}``'s expect to take 1 or more arguments where the first required argument is ``message`` which is the message itself in the case the method needs extra information.

 To return results back to the caller via the message bus simply use the ``return`` statement as if it was a normal method.
-If there is an error ``raise`` the proper exception.
+If there is an error, ``raise`` the proper exception.
 These will be transformed into proper messages and returned to the message bus and passed to the caller.